Trailer For ‘Stranger Things’ Season 2 Kicks Off Panel At SDCC 2017 – Experience The 80s Awesome Upside-Down

 — John Cohen (@JohnCohen1) July 22, 2017

-The Upside-Down is obviously alive and well despite the actions that were taken in Season 1, and that obviously means that Eleven is still out there somewhere.
-It is also obvious that young Will is still suffering from his horrific experiences in Season 1 and things are still haunting him from the inside.
+The Upside-Down is obviously alive and well despite the actions that were taken in season 1, and that obviously means that Eleven is still out there somewhere.
+It is also obvious that young Will is still suffering from his horrific experiences in season 1 and things are still haunting him from the inside.

 STRANGER THINGS: The panel for the show has ended with this great group hug #SDCC #SDCC2017 pic.twitter.com/5ujIjDeGb1